The CS-AP Programme

 The programme is delivered entirely online through a dedicated learning environment.
 All content is pre-recorded and text-based; there are no live sessions, webinars, or scheduled components.
 Access is immediate upon enrolment.
 Candidates may progress through modules at their own pace.
 There is no time limit for programme completion, though access to the certification assessment requires completion of all modules.

 The programme was designed for self-directed study by experienced professionals.
-There is no instructor support, tutoring, or mentorship.
+The programme is designed for independent professional study.
+The content is comprehensive and self-contained; no additional instruction is required.
 Candidates are expected to engage with the material independently.

 STUDY COMMITMENT